SafeWise.com, your source for Home Security and Safety advice.

 Most contact motion sensors are passive infrared sensors.
 They trigger an alarm if the protected door or window is opened while the system is armed.

 A passive infrared sensor can be set up to ignore animals up to a certain weight.
 A dual technology motion sensor is more resistant to false alarms caused by animals because it requires two sensors to be triggered in a manner determined by the manufacturer.
 They can be set up to ignore a large animal or multiple small animals without setting off a false alarm.
-Some sensors have a sensitivity level that can be adjusted for families with very active animals.
+Some pet immune motion sensors have a sensitivity level that can be adjusted for families with very active animals.

 Combines video cameras with advanced signal processing.
 Some recordable motion sensors start recording when they sense motion.
 Cameras controlled by motion sensors can save you memory storage by not recording hundreds of hours of useless footage—they only capture the important stuff.